jonathf/matlab2cpp/README.txt

 The executable 'mconvert' is now available from path.

 Windows:
-> python.exe setup.py install
+> Python setup.py install

-The executable mconvert.py must be copied to project or added to enviromental variables manuallu.
+The executable mconvert.py must be copied to project or added to enviromental variables manually.